neondatabase/website/content/docs/introduction/billing.md

                 longer be accessed
        ```

    - _Database branches_.
-A database branch is a snapshot of your data (including the parent branch's retained history) at the point of branch creation, plus WAL that records data changes from that point forward.
+A database branch is a snapshot of your data (including the parent branch's retained history) at the point of branch creation, plus WAL records that capture data changes from that point forward.

       When a branch is first created, it adds no storage.
 No data changes have been introduced yet and the branch's snapshot data still exists in the parent branch's point-in-time restore window, which means that it shares this data in common with the parent branch.